 Longboard Kicktails

 Choosing a Longboard with a kicktail can spice your longboarding experience a lot; having a kicktail, or probably two kickcktails, will let you do tricks, but if you are not used to them, it can be inconvenient.
-Having them can help do tricks, but apart from that, it won´t be necessary for much more since you can do everything that you do with a kicktail with any other kind of board.
+Having them can help you do tricks, but apart from that, it won´t be necessary for much more since you can do everything that you do with a kicktail with any other kind of board.
 Here we will talk about the different types of kicktails you can have on a board.

 Kicktails by Shape